 We prohibit behavior that encourages others to harass or target specific individuals or groups with abusive behavior.
 This includes, but is not limited to; calls to target people with abuse or harassment online and behavior that urges offline action such as physical harassment.

-I think Eric Lang tweeted what he did because he wanted his followers to also block Jeremy Hambly’s followers.
+I think Eric Lang tweeted what he did because he wanted his followers to block Jeremy Hambly’s followers.
 It’s the only thing that makes any sense.

 I am no fan of Jeremy Hambly

 At first, I was in support of Hambly.
 How could I not?
 Loter drove his male feminist fist to the back of Hambly’s greasy head.
 The story changed almost on an hourly basis.
-Hambly would make a video, state something about the attack, only to delete that video and make another that stated something else altogether.
+Hambly would make a video, state something about the attack, and delete that video and make another that stated something else altogether.